sakshi2k/virtual-keyboard/README.md

 ## About the Project
 This is a minimalistic virtual keyboard application built using React.js with Bootstrap 4 (for styling).
-Project's purpose : SDE assesment at Commerce IQ.
+Project's purpose : SDE assessment at Commerce IQ.

 ## Project setup